ingo/ingo.github.io/_recipes/lucky_peach_s_lacquered_roast_chicken.md

 title: Lucky Peach's Lacquered Roast Chicken
 ---

 This recipe produces a bird with preternaturally moist meat and crisp skin, a snap to prepare by simply coating with spices and honey then roasting until lacquered and irresistible.
-Adapted from Lucky Peach Presents 101 Easy Asian Recipes by Peter Meehan and the Editors of Lucky Peach Magazine.
-This chicken recipe, also known as the Chinese lacquered roast chicken that changed my life, is stunningly delicious even if some of the glaze falls off during marination.
+Adapted from _Lucky Peach Presents 101 Easy Asian Recipes_ by Peter Meehan and the Editors of Lucky Peach Magazine.

 ### Ingredients